Temaki: the sushi cone

 Recipe for Crispy Duck Breast with mandarin and watercress sauce.

 It’s been a while since we’ve talked about recipes and today the big day has arrived.
-Because this Tuesday we are going to show you how to prepare a delicious crispy duck breast accompanied by a delicious mandarin sauce and watercress.
+Because this Tuesday we are going to show you how to prepare a delicious crispy duck breast accompanied by a delicious mandarin sauce and watercress, a combination that reflects typical Chinese food.
 A very tasty dish that can even be served with soba noodles.
 Shall we get to work on this traditional Chinese dish?

 A 100% oriental Christmas